TimAndreJacobsen/Veterinary-Clinic-Website/README.md

 ## Wordpress Custom Theme - Veterinarian clinic with options for custom locations like shops and playgrounds.
 ### https://timandrejacobsen.com/

+- Login with username "user" and password "user" to access additional functionality

 ## Features
 #### Live search built on JavaScript
 #### Easy to use from the admin panel for clients.
 Access to update Articles, Events, Employees, Locations and more.